Results & Certificates

 Results will be emailed to your registered personal email address and your college email during the times listed below.
 You will receive the overall grade only.
 If you are studying GCSE and a Level 1 or 2 vocational qualification, your results may be received on separate emails.

-Emails will be released at the following times:
+Emails with overall qualification grades will be released during the following times:

 If you are concerned that you have not received an email and you are studying for a qualification due on a national release date, please check your spam folder first.
-If you have not received an email by 11.30am and you are unable to collect your results, please contact your local exams office who will be able to help you.
+If you have not received an email by 1pm and you have been unable to collect your results, please contact your local exams office who will be able to help you.

 If you are unsure what your grade means, you can find further information here.